 TGbe editor: add the following definition:

 restricted target wake time (TWT): TWT with enhanced medium access protection and resource reservation for latency sensitive traffic.

+Restricted target wake time (TWT) service period (SP): A restricted period of time during which only TWT stations (STAs) that are members of that TWT schedule can transmit and/or receive frames that are part of latency sensitive traffic.

 TGbe editor: Substitute the subclause 35.x in D0.3 with the following subclause 35.x text: